-This page publishes the full pharmaceutical texture analyzer specifications for the KHT TA-30 and compares them directly with Stable Micro Systems (SMS) and Cell Instruments — the two reference platforms that pharmaceutical QC labs most often benchmark against.
 The comparison covers force capacity, force resolution (0.01N on the TA-30), displacement resolution (0.001 mm), speed range (0.001–40 mm/s), data acquisition rate, 21 CFR Part 11 support, IQ/OQ/PQ inclusion, probe interface, and transparent price range ($8,000–$13,000).
-Every value below is published so a procurement team can make a decision without filing an information request.
+Every value is published so a procurement team can decide without filing an information request.

 Force and displacement precision define whether a texture analyzer can discriminate meaningful formulation differences.
-The KHT TA-30 resolves force at 0.01N — ten times finer than the typical 0.1N budget-tier resolution — and displacement at 0.001 mm, which is the pharmaceutical industry benchmark also achieved by SMS TA.XTplusC and Cell Instruments equivalent systems.
+The KHT TA-30 resolves force at 0.01N — ten times finer than the typical 0.1N budget-tier resolution — and displacement at 0.001 mm, the pharmaceutical industry benchmark also achieved by SMS TA.XTplusC and Cell Instruments equivalent systems.

 Cycle specifications support one-cycle, two-cycle (standard TPA), and multi-cycle fatigue test protocols.
-Hold phases with programmable hold time at peak load or at target displacement are supported for stress-relaxation and creep studies — both relevant for pharmaceutical gel and hydrogel characterization.
+Hold phases with programmable hold time at peak load or target displacement are supported for stress-relaxation and creep studies — both relevant for pharmaceutical gel and hydrogel characterization.

-Audit trail: every data-affecting action is logged with user identity, timestamp to one-second resolution, action type, and before/after value for any parameter change.
-The audit trail cannot be disabled, edited, or deleted by any user tier.
-Audit reports can be exported in FDA-inspection format (PDF) and in structured data format (JSON) for LIMS ingestion.
+The audit trail logs every data-affecting action with user identity, timestamp to one-second resolution, action type, and before/after value for any parameter change.
+It cannot be disabled, edited, or deleted by any user tier.
+Electronic signatures are cryptographically bound to authenticated user accounts with two-factor authentication available.

 User permissions run in four role tiers: Operator (execute methods, view own data), Reviewer (review and approve results), Administrator (user management, method publication), and QA (audit access, SOP approval).
-Permissions are granular at the method level.
+The method library contains 30+ pharmaceutical methods pre-loaded at delivery, each referencing its originating standard.
+Export formats: CSV, PDF, JSON, and XLSX.
+LIMS integration is provided via REST API with OAuth 2.0 authentication.

 | Compliance layer | TA-30 coverage |